Come join the fun and help make a positive impact on children living with serious illnesses

 You asked.
 We answered.

 Below are just some of the questions we get about volunteering with SeriousFun Children’s Network camps.
-If you don’t see the answer to your question here, just reach out to Samantha Clark, Associate Director of Learning & Education.
+If you don’t see the answer to your question here, we invite you to reach out directly to the SeriousFun camp you are interested in.

 The volunteer recruitment, vetting, and training at all SeriousFun camps and programs is handled at the local camp level.
 To find out about the volunteer opportunities available at a camp near you, visit our Find A Camp page.